n006370/HelioX20/Installation/README.md

 ## Methods of Installation

-In most cases, you will be presented with one option when installing your new operating system onto your Helio X20:
+In most cases, you will be presented with one option when installing your new operating system onto your MediaTek X20:

 - Fastboot Method